Karthik150502-2/resizify-images/SETUP_LOCALLY.md

 git branch -av
 ```

-3. Checkout and track the remote branch from thge github
+3. Checkout and track the remote branch from the github

 ```sh
 git checkout -b dev origin/dev